Podcast

 Last year, they came to us asking for help articulating the strategic goals of their organization.
 As we worked through our research process, it became clear that they actually needed a rebrand.

-What’s the Importance of Brand Research?
+What Is the Value of Brand Research?

 Chris: I’d like to start by discussing why brand research is so important.
 What’s the value of brand research?

-The Relationship Between Qualitative and Quantitative Research
+The Relationship Between Qualitative and Quantitative Brand Equity Research

 Chris: There’s quantitative and qualitative research.
 Can you talk about what role each plays in this process?

-We gathered all of this information through qualitative research.
-Once we had it, we needed to determine the interrelationship among these.
-It was good to know that we had three possible names, but we didn't know what percent of people like each name.
-That's where the quantitative research stepped in.
+It was good to know that we had three possible names, but we didn’t know what percent of people liked each brand identity.
+That’s where the quantitative research stepped in.

 In addition, the huge benefit of conducting qualitative research is that you really get to talk to a lot of people and build bridges, and that helps with the implementation phase.
 People have bought into the idea, they’re more familiar, they don’t see it as a threat and they have a degree of ownership.